learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 ## Objectives

 You will be able to:
-* Use Q-Q plots for check for the normality in residual errors
+* Use Q-Q plots to check for the normality in residual errors
 * Use the Jarque-Bera test for normal distribution of residuals
-* Check for heteroscedasticity using the Goldfeld-Quandt test to check whether variance is the same in 2 samples
+* Check for heteroscedasticity using the Goldfeld-Quandt test to check whether the variance is the same in 2 samples

 ## Let's get started